owenthereal/blog/posts/ruby/_posts/2011-09-24-poeaa-on-rails.md

 To translate this into a code example, let's assume in an e-commerce platform, we need to email monthly sells report to the store owner.
-In this example, *StoreService* acts as a coordinator of multiple models for the mailing sells report workflow:
+In this example, *StoreService* acts as a coordinator of multiple models for the "mailing sells report" workflow:

 {% highlight ruby %}
 # app/services/store_service.rb